chalmers-revere/opendlv/docker/README.md

 [Example output]:http://i.imgur.com/eWsbz4m.jpg

-Make sure to be located in the opendlv/docker folder before running.
+Make sure to be located in the opendlv/docker/run folder before running.
+The components will use the `configuration` file located in this directory.

 **Start everything (-d flag sets detached mode):**
 ````